greatfireball/chacha20/README.md

 # Reasoning

 Every Javascript implementation of ChaCha20 I came across was either poorly written or outdated.
-I decide to bundle it up together into modern Javascript.
+I decided to bundle it up together into modern Javascript.
 I used some code from [thesimj](https://github.com/thesimj/js-chacha20) and [devi](https://github.com/devi/chacha20poly1305).

 # Usage